Bhuvan-Anupoju/TaskFlow/README.md

 - 🚀 Deployment: Render

 - Optimized for quick and accurate results
-## 🔁 CRUD Operations Demonstrated
+## 🔁 CRUD Operations

-- 🟢 Create: Add new tasks with priority and date
+- 🟢 Create: Add new tasks with date

 - 🔵 Read: Fetch and display all tasks